-Tilegal practice in respect of public meetings Illegal practice in broadcasts 40.
+40. Illegal practice in broadcasts

 Any person who, with intent to influence persons to give or refrain from giving their votes at an election, uses or procures the use of any wireless transmitting station outside the Republic shall be guilty of an illegal practice.

-Penalty for illegal practices
+41. Penalty for illegal practices

-41. Any person who is guilty of an illegal practice shall be liable on conviction to a fine not exceeding ten thousand kwacha or to imprisonment for a period not exceeding two years, or to both.
+Any person who is guilty of an illegal practice shall be liable on conviction to a fine not exceeding eight hundred penalty units or to imprisonment for a period not exceeding two years, or to both.